 Pure Black Coffee Jerky Recipe

-What we have here is the 2 most perfect road trip companions in one recipe: Pure Black Coffee Jerky, a portable source of concentrated protein that makes power bars taste like nothing but candy.
-I always ask the guys in the La Colombe kitchen to make a batch for me before a trip, and if you have never had really great jerky, you cannot fully understand its appeal: The complex claret color (like a fresh bruise), its redolent smokiness and tenderness, and it’s so supple you can practically tie a strip into a knot.
-There is also a hypnotic quality to eating good jerky; the longer you chew, the more buttery it becomes, while you grow mesmerized by the repetitive rhythm of chewing and chewing and chewing (like good tobacco) until eventually your jaw is on automatic and your brain is set free to wander.
+What we have here is the two most perfect road trip companions in one recipe: Pure Black Coffee Jerky, a portable source of concentrated protein that makes power bars taste like nothing but candy.
+I always ask the guys in the La Colombe kitchen to make a batch for me before a trip, and if you have never had really great jerky, you cannot fully understand its appeal.
+It's complex in color, smoky and oh so tender.

 1 1/2 lb. flank steak